ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 The size of the furniture is not always the problem - the number of pieces might be also an issue.
 Keep in mind that small apartments do not have enough space to put any equipment in them.
 It might easily lead to clutter - and that's not the point, after all.

-Think carefully what do you really need. **Choose accessories that complement each other, forming a consistent, but not overwhelmed space.** This way you can achieve a well organized and functional interior.
+Think carefully what do you really need. **Choose accessories that complement each other, forming a consistent but not overwhelmed space.** This way you can achieve a well organized and functional interior.

 {% fig %}